Community Involvement

 City of North Port Volunteer Program

 Volunteers aid in the overall efficiency of our departments.
 With greater demands placed today, volunteers are absolutely vital to ensure that our departments have the time to focus on their key tasks.
 Volunteers are not utilized to replace personnel or other paid positions within the City of North Port, but rather to enhance the efficiency of the departments.
 As a result, this maximizes the effectiveness of personnel.
+The City of North Port values our volunteers and is very appreciative of their skills and commitment to the community.

 Volunteer Service Aides